 FCC Certification: Find out if they have a modular certification for the RF in their module, and if other customers have successfully certified products using the same modules.
 It’s also helpful to ask who they use for a test lab.
 You might want to have the same lab certify your products (and that occasionally comes with a discount).
 Finally, you may need the manufacturer to send proprietary documentation to the test lab.
 Make sure you have a manufacturer who is willing to assist, or they can hold up your certification for weeks.

 Layout assistance: As I mentioned previously, certain modules will require a tuning circuit on your PCB.
 Find out if you’ll need to plan around that circuit and what kind of support you’ll get incorporating it into your layout.
 If they are sending layout files, find out the format and compatibility with your design tools.

 Firmware updates and long term support: Some devices will get firmware updates over their life cycle, both for security and general functionality.
 Find out how those are handled.
 Believe me, you do not want to be in the situation where you have to recall your systems and update them by hand.
 If you have a device that's transmit only and can’t have updates “pushed” to it, you need to have a plan for how to handle those changes.
 We lost a week of data for a new customer when the network updated, but our firmware didn’t.
 Such bad times…

-There are a lot of factors to consider when choosing your IoT module.
+There are a lot of factors to consider when choosing your IoT product and module.
 Instead of dragging yourself through the post-its and spreadsheets approach, there are great tools available to help you.
 I’ll share some advice that I’ve gotten from my friends, and recommend that you check them out.
 One of those tools is Altium Vault, which helps you manage manufacturers, distributors, and even components, using your own design rules.
 This not only helps you keep requirements consistent across your design, but ensures good design controls as you work.
 To learn more about professional PCB design, there are Altium representatives standing by to help you get started now!